temanuel1/sport-suggest-mcp/README.md

 - "I love defense" → Claude prioritizes low-pace, close games
 - "I'm a casual fan" → Claude explains context and storylines
 - "I only have 20 minutes" → Claude finds games in the 4th quarter
-- "Show me star power" → Claude highlights games with top statistical performances
+- "Show me star power" → Claude checks rosters and highlights top-tier matchups

 ## 📊 Success Metrics

 - ✅ Recommend a relevant game in <2 seconds
-- ✅ Understand conversational preferences ("exciting", "close", "high-scoring")
+- ✅ Understand conversational preferences ("exciting", "close", "high-scoring", "star power")
 - ✅ Handle NFL and NBA reliably with live data
+- ✅ Always use current rosters for player-based recommendations
 - ✅ Gracefully explain when nothing interesting is on
 - ✅ Feel like talking to a knowledgeable sports friend